Overview and origins

 Ageism, first described in the late 1960s, refers to discrimination against older individuals based on negative stereotypes and societal biases.
 Over the past fifty years, research has documented the widespread impact of ageism, including its direct link to health disparities.
 Ageism contributes to economic burdens, with costs reaching $63 billion annually for some of the most expensive health conditions.
 Beyond financial consequences, ageism affects how older adults are perceived, treated, and included in communities.
-Fortunately, research has led to interventions that can reduce ageism, including stereotype awareness, intergenerational contact, health promotion, and communication improvements.
+Fortunately, research has led to interventions that can reduce ageism, including awareness of stereotypes, intergenerational contact, health promotion, and improved communication.

 Printable Factsheets